-|Internal Storage||128/256 GB UFS 3.1||128/256 GB UFS 3.1|
+|Internal memory||128/256 GB UFS 3.1||128/256 GB UFS 3.1|

-|Camera||108 Megapixel Samsung HMX with ƒ/1.75 aperture|
+|Camera||108 megapixel Samsung HMX with ƒ/1.75 aperture|

-8 MP Weitwinkel with ƒ/2.2 aperture
+8 MP wide angle with ƒ/2.2 aperture

-5 MP Telemakrokamera
+5 MP telephoto macro camera

-|108 Megapixel Samsung HMX with ƒ/1.75 aperture|
+|108 megapixel Samsung HMX with ƒ/1.75 aperture|

-13 MP Weitwinkel with ƒ/2.2 aperture
+13 MP wide angle with ƒ/2.2 aperture

-5 MP Telemakrokamera
+5 MP telephoto macro camera

-|Front camera||16 Megapixel with ƒ/2.45||16 Megapixel with ƒ/2.45|
+|Front camera||16 megapixel with ƒ/2.45||16 megapixel with ƒ/2.45|

-|Battery||5.000 mAh with 67W charging||5.000 mAh with 120W charging|
+|Battery||5,000 mAh with 67W charging||5,000 mAh with 120W charging|

 |Connectivity||AX WiFi, Bluetooth 5.2,USB Type-C, GPS/GLONASS/BDS, Dual-SIM (Global), NFC, SA/NSA 5G||AX WiFi, Bluetooth 5.2,USB Type-C, GPS/GLONASS/BDS, Dual-SIM (Global), NFC, SA/NSA 5G|

-|Features||Fingerprint sensor on the side, Stereo-Speaker||Fingerprint sensor on the side, Stereo-Speaker by harman kardon|
+|Features||Fingerprint sensor on the side, stereo speaker||Fingerprint sensor on the side, stereo speaker by harman kardon|

-|Operating System||MIUI 12.5 based on Android 11||MIUI 12.5 based on Android 11|
+|Operating system||MIUI 12.5 based on Android 11||MIUI 12.5 based on Android 11|

-|Dimensions / weight||164,1 x 76,9 x 8,8 mm / 203 g||164,1 x 76,9 x 8,8 mm / 203 g|
+|Dimensions / Weight||164.1 x 76.9 x 8.8 mm / 203 g||164.1 x 76.9 x 8.8 mm / 203 g|

-Everyone can be forgiven for getting confused with the various Xiaomi smartphones.
-However, you can distinguish the 11T (Pro) and the Mi 11 at first glance.
-Like in the predecessor, the front-facing camera is once again in the center at the upper edge of the screen; Xiaomi almost only positions it on the upper left in the top smartphones.
+Everyone can be forgiven for getting confused about the various Xiaomi smartphones.
+However, the 11T (Pro) and the Mi 11 can be distinguished at first glance.
+Like in the predecessor, the front-facing camera is once again in the center at the upper edge of the screen; Xiaomi almost only places it on the upper left of the top smartphones.
 With a screen diagonal of 6.67 inches and the resulting length of 164.1 mm, it is also minimally shorter.

-The screen is one of the most serious upgrades compared to the predecessor.
+The screen is one of the most serious upgrades from the predecessor.
 The Xiaomi Mi 10T Pro made headlines with a 144 Hz refresh rate, but it was an LCD.
 Now, the Xiaomi 11T and 11T Pro are also equipped with an AMOLED display with a Full HD+ resolution of 2400 x 1080p.
-However, the refresh rate is “only” 120 Hz, but the difference to 144 Hz is hardly noticeable.
+The refresh rate is “only” 120 Hz, but the difference to 144 Hz is hardly noticeable.